 Hugo Crosthwaite, "In Memoriam Los Angeles," at the Los Angeles Methodist Museum of Social Justice.
-The noted Tijuana painter, known for phantasmagoric black and white murals that seamlessly fuse slices of urban life with the fantastical, created an improvisational mural - painted during opening hours - that was inspired by his observations of people in downtown Los Angeles.
-Over the course of February, Crosthwaite has been obliterating the piece bit by bit.
+The noted Tijuana painter, known for phantasmagoric black and white murals that seamlessly fuse slices of urban life with the slightly deranged and fantastical, is creating an improvisational mural that is inspired by his observations of people in downtown Los Angeles.
+The mural is to be painted only during the opening hours, during which time the public is invited to drop in and observe.
+After completing the work, Crosthwaite will then proceed to obliterate the piece by painting it out bit by bit.
 Through Feb.
 25. La Plaza United Methodist Church, 115 Paseo de la Plaza, Los Angeles, museumofsocialjustice.org.

-"The Reformation: From the Word to the World," at the Huntington.
+"The Reformation: From the Word to the World," at the

+Huntington.
 It is the 500th anniversary of the Protestant Reformation and this is the second Los Angeles exhibition to explore the legacy of that momentous religious and social shift.
 (The first was at the Los Angeles County Museum of Art last year.)
 Drawn primarily from the holdings of the Huntington's collections, it features 50 rare books and manuscripts, as well as prints made between the 1400s and 1648 (the end of the Thirty Years War).
 Expect to see treasures by Albrecht Dürer as well as a real-deal papal indulgence signed by Pope Leo X in 1515 - a.k.a. the sorts of things you learned about in school.
 Through Feb.
 26. 1151 Oxford Road, San Marino, huntington.org.